National Portrait Gallery, London: Closure and refurbishment in 2020–2023

-A major programme of refurbishment with the project name of "Inspiring People" will lead to the gallery's closure from 2020 to 2023.
-Some galleries will close by late May 2020, with full closure by July 2020.
-There are a number of planned exhibitions and collaborations around the UK to display parts of the collection while the gallery is closed.
-These will include exhibitions starting at the York Art Gallery in 2021, the Holburne Museum, Bath (Tudor portraits, 2022), and museums in Liverpool, Newcastle, Coventry and Edinburgh, which will later tour to other venues.
-Other partners include the National Trust, the National Maritime Museum and the National Gallery.
-In London, the shops and restaurants will close, but the Heinz Archive and Library will remain open.
-Another programme, called "Coming Home", loans portraits of individual people to museums in their home towns.
-Exhibitions will also travel to Japan, Australia and the United States.
+A major programme of refurbishment with the project name of "Inspiring People" led to the gallery's closure from 2020 to 2023.
+Some galleries closed by late May 2020, with full closure by July 2020.
+There were a number of planned exhibitions and collaborations around the UK to display parts of the collection while the gallery was closed.
+These included exhibitions starting at the York Art Gallery in 2021, the Holburne Museum, Bath (Tudor portraits, 2022), and museums in Liverpool, Newcastle, Coventry and Edinburgh, which later toured to other venues.
+Other partners included the National Trust, the National Maritime Museum and the National Gallery.
+In London, the shops and restaurants closed, but the Heinz Archive and Library remained open.
+Another programme, called "Coming Home", loaned portraits of individual people to museums in their home towns.
+Exhibitions also travelled to Japan, Australia and the United States.

 The "Inspiring People" project "comprises a comprehensive redisplay of the Collection from the Tudors to now, combined with a complete refurbishment of the building, the creation of new public spaces, a more welcoming visitor entrance and public forecourt, and a new state of the art Learning Centre".
-The East Wing will return to being gallery space, with its own new street entrance.
+The East Wing returned to being gallery space, with its own new street entrance.